Joe Tofflemire

-Joseph Salvatore Tofflemire (July 7, 1965 – September 27, 2011) was a center in the National Football League who played for the Seattle Seahawks.
-He was selected in the second round of the 1989 NFL Draft and played college football at the University of Arizona.
+Joseph Salvatore Tofflemire (July 7, 1965 – September 27, 2011) was an American professional football player who was a center for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Arizona Wildcats and was selected by the Seahawks in the second round of the 1989 NFL draft.

-High school
+Early life

-Tofflemire was a 1984 graduate of Post Falls High School in northern Idaho, where he was a four-year letterman in both track and football, and was inducted into the inaugural PFHS Hall of Fame, along with his best friend Rollin Putzier, who also was a lineman in the NFL.
+Tofflemire was a 1984 graduate of Post Falls High School in Post Falls, Idaho, where he was a four-year letterman in both track and football, and was inducted into the inaugural PFHS Hall of Fame, along with his best friend Rollin Putzier, who also was a lineman in the NFL.
 Joe set school records in both the shot-put and discus medaling at the Idaho state championships as well as being part of the sprint relay teams.

 Tofflemire was a standout in football in which he was named to multiple all-state and all-star teams as a lineman and during his senior year he was honored as the Idaho Offensive Lineman of the year.

 Highly recruited by many Division I teams, Tofflemire accepted a full-ride scholarship to the University of Arizona in Tucson.

 In addition to being a standout lineman, he was also an All Intermountain League First-team kicker his junior and senior seasons.
 He kicked a 44-yard field goal his junior year in a state A-2 playoff game versus Bishop Kelly which at that time was an Idaho high school state record.
 He wore a size 15, black SpotBilt square toe kicking shoe and was given the name "Joe the Toe" by assistant coach Steve Long during a practice session.
 The nickname stuck, and throughout his life he was referred to by former high school, college, and pro teammates simply as "Toe."
 With a powerful leg, he could regularly kick the football through the uprights on kickoffs.
 Joe started off being a chubby place kicker and was moved up to the varsity team his freshman year as a kicker.
 After his sophomore season, he became dedicated to weight training.